Restore-A-Deck Wood Stain for Exotic Hardwoods Review 4.9/5 (2)

 Restore-A-Deck Stain on IPE after 12 months

-Wear/Tear and Peeling: 9
+3. Wear/Tear and Peeling: 9

-–At the 1-year mark, there was no wearing or peeling for the Restore-A-Deck Wood Stain on the IPE test boards.
+At the 1-year mark, there was no wearing or peeling for the Restore-A-Deck Wood Stain on the IPE test boards.

-Cost Per Square Foot: 8
+4. Cost Per Square Foot: 8

-– We applied one coat to our IPE test deck.
+We applied one coat to our IPE test deck.
 Coverage for the Restore-A-Deck Wood Stain on exotic hardwoods will average around 250-300 sq feet per gallon.
 Only 1 coat should be applied to exotic hardwoods.

-Preventing Mold/Mildew/Algae: 10
+5. Preventing Mold/Mildew/Algae: 10

-Ease of Application: 9
+6. Ease of Application: 9

-– As our previous review on the Restore-A-Deck Wood Stain on PTP wood, our favorite aspect of the Restore-A-Deck Wood stain is the ability to stain and prep on the same day!
-We tested this by cleaning and brightening the wood with the Step 1 and Step 2 Restore A Deck Cleaner/Brightener Kit and then applying the RAD stain 1 hour after the prep.
+As per our previous review of the Restore-A-Deck Wood Stain on PTP wood, our favorite aspect of the Restore-A-Deck Wood stain is the ability to stain and prep on the same day!
+We tested this by cleaning and brightening the wood with the Step 1 and Step 2 Restore A Deck Cleaner/Brightener Kit and applying the RAD stain 1 hour after the prep.
 The wood was visibly wet on a few areas of the deck and damp to the touch throughout.
 The coverage was better when applied to damp wood.

 Restore-A-Deck Wood Stain 1 Hour After Prep